Modern UI or Metro, revolution for all

-Microsoft has designed the perfect weapon to thwart Google Chrome OS and Meego which appear on netbooks.
+Microsoft has designed a weapon to thwart Google Chrome OS and Meego which appear on netbooks.
 They have a market share because they are free, but most users prefer to the former a system that can run local applications (as are mobile phone applications).

-The name Metro was choosen because the UI was inspired by signs commonly found at public transport systems.
-However, for reasons of conflict of brand name, the name was officially abandoned by Microsoft which speaks rather of Windows 8 UI.
-We can simplify in WUI.
+The name Metro was first choosen because the UI was inspired by signs commonly found at public transport systems.
+However, beacause this is already a brand name, the name was officially abandoned by Microsoft which speaks now of Modern UI.
+We can simplify in MUI.

 What are immersive applications?